fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/DAILY-PROMPTS/02-UPDATE-DEV-ENVIRONMENT.md

 **Prompt:**
 ```
 Update my development environment with current changes.
+Do this now.

 Current branch: [CURRENT_BRANCH_NAME]

-DO NOT ASK ME QUESTIONS - JUST DO IT!
+DO NOT ASK ME QUESTIONS - JUST EXECUTE THE COMMANDS!

 Execute these steps immediately:
 1. Run: git status